avik-das/avik-das.github.io/_posts/2020-12-29-space-curves-and-twist.md

 A planar circle _can_ be rendered without any end-to-end twist, just like any planar curve.
 But what the demo hints at is that a figure-8 with no twist and a planar circle with no twist are _not_ equivalent!
 At least not equivalent under the unfolding transformation that we did.
 Instead, a figure-8 with no twist is equivalent to a planar circle with $360^\circ$ of twist.

-This process of accumulating twist over the course of a transformation plays a big part in in my research, something I'll cover in more detail in the next post.
+This process of accumulating twist over the course of a transformation plays a big part in my research, something I'll cover in more detail in the next post.

 ---